xmos/lib_sdram/lib_sdram/doc/rst/sdram.rst

    sdram_complete(c_server, sdram_state, buffer_pointer_0);
 }

-as the movable pointers are no longer point at the same memory when leaving scope as they were when the were instianted.
+as the movable pointers are no longer point at the same memory when leaving scope as they were when they were instantiated.

 Shutdown
 --------